 Strategic challenges are pressures that exert an influence on the likelihood of our Village's future success.
 Strategic opportunities are those prospects for new or changed services or processes.
-The strategic challenges and strategic opportunities identified by the Village Council for FY 2023 are indicated below.
-The FY 2023 SOP was developed to address each of these challenges and opportunities.
+The strategic challenges and strategic opportunities identified by the Village Council for FY 2024 are indicated below.
+The FY 2024 SOP was developed to address each of these challenges and opportunities.

-Strategic Challenges Opportunities 1.
-Managing the quality of development Support the Village Center through diverse 2.
-Increasing traffic volume and cultural activities. congestion 2.
-Use small area planning to provide business 3.
-Managing growth in a way that protects opportunities across the Village. the Village's character 3.
-Improve the effectiveness of our vehicular 4.
-Limitations on development regulatory transportation systems. authority 4.
+Strategic Challenges Opportunities Managing the quality of development Increasing traffic volume and congestion Managing growth in a way that protects the Village's character Limitations on development regulatory authority Cost escalation Tightening labor market Overall tourism (golf, medical, etc.) Use small area planning to provide business opportunities across the Village.
+Improve the effectiveness of our vehicular transportation systems.
 Promote high-quality development and design.
-5. Cost escalation 5.
 Become a pedestrian-friendly community.
-6. Tightening labor market 6.
-Pursue regulatory authority around our borders 7.
+Pursue regulatory authority around our borders.
 Consider new open spaces and amenities within neighborhoods.
-8. Expand and enhance stormwater management efforts.
-9. Evaluate possible expansion and construction of new Village facilities.
-10. Address the topic of short-term rentals.
-11. Address planning needs for Focus Areas 1 and 5.
-12. Expand utilization of the harness track.
+Expand and enhance stormwater management efforts.
+Evaluate possible expansion and construction of new Village facilities.
+Address planning needs for Focus Areas 1 and 5.
+10. Cement long-term relationship with the USGA.11.
+Support the Village Center through the execution of the downtown enhancement plan.
+12. Balance tourism with quality of life for our residents.